akshay-7span/react-component-library/ProfileMenuItem/README.md

-# Custom Sidebar Component
+# Custom ProfileMenuItem Component

-A customizable button component for React applications, built with MUI.
+A customizable ProfileMenuItem component for React applications, built with MUI.

 ## Features